 JPL Cryocooler Program Focus

 Since the 1980s, JPL has had a strong interest in cryocoolers and has had a focused multi-year cryocooler development program.
 In the 1990s, the JPL cryocooler program included the procurement/development of pulse tube cryocoolers for the Atmospheric Infrared Sounder (AIRS) and Tropospheric Emission Spectrometer (TES) instruments, the conduct of extensive characterization testing of industry-developed cryocoolers, and the development and flight-testing of a wide variety of cryocooler integration technologies.
 Following those early activities, JPL focused on developing two 20 K sorption coolers for the Planck mission (launched in 2009) and on leading NASA's Advanced Cryocooler Technology Development Program (ACTDP) to develop 6 K cryocoolers for future NASA observatory missions, particularly the James Webb Space Telescope (JWST).
-Based on the TRW ACTDP cryocooler design concept, The 6K Mid Infrared Instrument (MIRI) cooler is currently (2013) in the fabrication and qualification phase for JWST at Northrop Grumman Aerospace Systems (NGAS) in Redondo Beach.
+Based on the TRW ACTDP cryocooler design concept, the 6K Mid Infrared Instrument (MIRI) cooler has been built and delivered by Northrop Grumman Aerospace Systems (NGAS) in Redondo Beach, CA, and is currently (2017) in final flight qualification testing at JPL.
 Other recent JPL cryocooler missions include the Orbiting Carbon Observatory (OCO-2) mission, which uses an NGAS HEC cooler, and the CheMin instrument on the Mars rover Curiosity, which landed on Mars in August 2012, and uses a Ricor K508 miniature Stirling cooler.
 To their credit, the coolers launched into space over the past several years are continuing to work flawlessly.
-For example, the AIRS instrument that was launched in May 2002, continues to operate 24/7 in orbit after 11 years.
+For example, the AIRS instrument that was launched in May 2002, continues to operate 24/7 in orbit after 15 years.

 Reviews of the overall JPL and NASA cryocooler programs are presented in the review papers at the head of the references section.
 Most of the cryocooler work at JPL has involved a combination of NASA and DoD sponsorship, and a close working relationship with the worldwide cryocooler development community.
 Links to the various JPL cryocooler activities are available through the above photo buttons and the entries on the left NavBar.